actualbudget/actual/docs/troubleshooting/reset_password.md

 # Resetting Actual login password

-If you have forgotten your actual-server login password - not all is lost, as the password can be reset without loosing any of your files / data.
+If you have forgotten your actual-server login password - not all is lost, as the password can be reset without losing any of your files / data.

 A password reset feature is available from version 23.4.2.